realworldocaml/book/book/garbage-collector/README.md

 Core provides a `Heap_block` module that dynamically checks if a given value is suitable for finalizing.
-Core keeps the functions for registering finalizers in the `Core.Gc.Expert` module as finalizers can be pretty hard to reason about in multi-threaded contexts, since finalizers can run at any time in any thread.  [heaps/Heap_block module]{.idx}
+Core keeps the functions for registering finalizers in the `Core.Gc.Expert` module.
+Finalizers can run at any time in any thread, so they can be pretty hard to reason about in multi-threaded contexts. [heaps/Heap_block module]{.idx}
 Async, which we discussed in [Concurrent Programming with Async](concurrent-programming.html#concurrent-programming-with-async){data-type=xref}, shadows the `Gc` module with its own module that contains a function,